Want to have some coffee but only have espresso beans on hand? Can you actually make regular coffee with espresso beans? Let’s dive into this.

 This concentrated liquid is very close to an authentic espresso as it has intense flavors and is quite strong, making it perfect for a cappuccino or a latte.

-Now that you know that you can use espresso beans for drip coffee (they are all coffee beans after all!), you also probably realize you can use regular coffee beans for espresso.
+Now that you know you can use espresso beans for drip coffee (they are all coffee beans after all!), you also probably realize you can use regular coffee beans for espresso.
 Share this new knowledge and go enjoy your espresso bean coffee!

-If you’re looking for a dark, full bodied, and rich cup of coffee, the Downtown Blend is a foolproof choice.
+If you’re looking for a dark, full bodied, and rich cup of coffee, our Downtown Blend is a foolproof choice.
 With notes of dark chocolate, cedar and sweet herbs, the earthy notes can be enjoyed all year round.
 Simply select the grind size according to the coffee equipment you have available, and enjoy.